-If your book club, school, business, agency, professional association, or other group is interested in hosting me virtually (e.g. via skype) or in person, for a talk, or reading, please don’t hesitate to contact me.
+If your book club, school, business, agency, professional association, or other group is interested in hosting me virtually (e.g. via skype) or in person, for a talk, reading, or other presentation, please don’t hesitate to contact me.
 Please note, that a minimum purchase of my books and/or appearance fee plus expenses will be required.
 I am also experienced in leading workshops for children, teens, and adults on creative writing, creating/creativity as a tool in education, media/communications, and written communication.
 A facilitation fee is required for workshops/courses.

 See also: Media page, Cooking Magic, Televised Book Club Discussion, Writers’ Gallery (or writers I’ve met along the way), Writer’s Gallery (or Writer’s Life in Images) & galleries of launch events for books like The Boy from Willow Bend , Dancing Nude in the Moonlight, Oh Gad!, Musical Youth, With Grace, Lost!
 A Caribbean Sea Adventure